 Attaching the thermal film to a vehicle, person, dog, or the ground, instantly strengthens your operations communication.

 Therefore, your units can detect and determine how and where to proceed with an accuracy.
 A real advantage not available prior to thermal film technology.
 In the end, you protect and save lives.

 The use of thermal technology in your operation boosts the odds of a successful outcome.

 The Upside of Thermal Film

 - Thermal film is effective 24/7.
-Day or Night, this film makes a difference.
+Day or night, this film makes a difference.

 - Thermal film can be used wherever thermal imagers are on hand.
 They are excellent for covert operations, search and rescue, specifying landing zones, target training, and other applications.

-Now, with the uptick of NVG in the hands of the enemy, the military is trusting the film as a viable alternative for personal ID protection.
+And because of the uptick of NVG’s in the hands of the enemy, the military is trusting the film as a viable alternative for personal ID protection.

-Making a Difference
+Thermal Film is Making a Difference